What Are the Differences Between the ACT and SAT

-This is a 3 hr 25 min. multiple choice test in four sections: English, Math, Reading Comprehension, and Science Reasoning.
+The ACT is a multiple choice test in four sections: English, Math, Reading Comprehension, and Science Reasoning.
+These run 2 hours 55 minutes in pure testing time.
 A fifth section, a written essay is optional and given at the end of the four multiple choice sections.
-Students wishing to impress colleges with their work on a 30-minute essay simply sign up to take the “ACT with Essay” and are assigned to different rooms.
+Students wishing to impress colleges with their work on a 40-minute essay simply sign up to take the “ACT with Essay” and are assigned to different rooms.

 The English section is more appropriately called “grammar”.
 The ACT demands that students identify errors that include: lack of clarity, punctuation problems, subject/verb disagreement, misused pronouns, redundancy, parallelism, wrong tense, misplaced modifiers, and poor word choice.
 The test also asks students to improve sentences and evaluate whether hypothetical changes make for effective improvements.
-At 75 minutes, this is the longest of the sections and comes first.
+Students can expect five passages with 15 questions each (75 total questions).

 The fearsome aspect of the Science Reasoning section is the time limitation.
 Understanding and interpreting seven experiments in 35 minutes is daunting, and for the student who is new to the task, it is almost impossible.
 However, a bit of coaching dramatically reduces time pressure here.
 While the experiments can be complex, most of the QUESTIONS here are remarkably simple, so the well-coached student learns WHERE to quickly find answers and where to avoid distractions.
 Students coached in “what to look for and what is likely to be irrelevant” usually find they can get through all seven passages with a high success rate on the questions.
 They may not truly understand the experiment, or its implications, but, they can get the minutia that leads to right answers.

-The Essay Writing section was added to the ACT in 2005.
-In 30 minutes, students are to respond to ONE open-ended question.
-Through January 2011, all sample prompts and actual prompts have been related to the school experience, such as
+The Essay Writing section was added to the ACT in 2005, revised in 2015, and revised again in 2016.
+In 40 minutes, students are to respond to ONE open-ended question.
+Through June 2015, all sample prompts and actual prompts were related to the school experience, such as:

 The SAT is 3 hrs 45 minutes of pure testing time, broken into 10 sections.
 Three sections are “Math”, three are “Critical Reading”, three are “Writing”, and one is an “Equating” section that mimics one of the other multiple choice sections but does not count towards a student’s score.